1965–66 Hull City A.F.C. season: Summary

 The campaign has since been regarded as one of the most successful in the club's history.
 This is largely because the Tigers won their third-ever league title, which coincidentally would be their last for another 55 years.
 The drought was eventually broken in the 2020–21 season, when they won EFL League One.

 Elsewhere, Hull endured a memorable FA Cup run, defeating First Division side Nottingham Forest prior to a sixth round exit.
 Even then, the Tigers only lost to another top flight opponent, Chelsea, who they heroically forced to a draw at Stamford Bridge, before bowing out at home in the replay.

-Aside from on-pitch results, this season was also notable due to the many iconic figures who were within the Tigers' ranks.
-Led by long-serving manager Cliff Britton, Hull operated with a formidable attacking unit, affectionately known as "the Front Five".
+Aside from on-pitch results, this season was also notable for the many iconic figures within the Tigers’ ranks.
+Led by long-serving manager Cliff Britton, Hull operated with an attacking unit affectionately known as "the Front Five".
 Of the 109 league goals the club scored in 1965–66, 100 of them were attributed to Ian Butler, Ken Houghton, Chris Chilton, Ken Wagstaff, and Ray Henderson.

 Irishman Maurice Swan was entrusted as the team's goalkeeper for the majority of the campaign, whilst legendary captain and eventual club record appearance maker Andy Davidson anchored the defence from right full-back.
 Dennis Butler often featured to the left of him, with future Wales international Alan Jarvis and local lads Mike Milner and Chris Simpkin tending to service as the Tigers' half-backs.